Gravitational waveforms from periodic orbits around a novel regular black hole: Conclusion and discussion

 Our analysis of waveform faithfulness further indicates a clear positive dependence of the distinguishability between Schwarzschild and RBHs on both the deviation parameter $\alpha_0$ and the rational number $q$.
 In particular, for larger $q$, even small values of $\alpha_0$ suffice to produce noticeable differences, thereby enhancing the detectability of departures from Schwarzschild geometry.
 These results suggest that GWs from EMRI systems based on periodic orbits offer a promising avenue to probe quantum gravity effects encoded in RBH metrics.

+Moreover, the comparative study of the novel RBH, Hayward BH and qOS BH shows that the three models share the same large-scale asymptotic behavior of the metric function, leading to highly similar periodic orbit geometries and GW waveforms in the bound orbit region between MBOs and ISCOs.
+Quantitative analysis reveals that under the same $\alpha_0$, the qOS BH has the smallest MBOs and ISCOs radius and angular momentum, followed by the novel RBH, while the Hayward BH has the largest.
+This difference originates from the distinct spacetime structures near the horizon of the three BHs, but this difference is weakened in the bound orbit region far from the center, resulting in macroscopic indistinguishability of periodic orbits and waveforms.

-Looking ahead, future studies could extend this work to rotating RBHs, account for the impact of radiation-reaction effects on EMRI orbital evolution and the corresponding gravitational waveforms, and generalize the analysis to spinning test particles.
-In addition, the applicability of the rational-number classification scheme in different background spacetimes can be explored to assess its validity and universality in broader theoretical contexts.
+Looking ahead, this work can be extended in several promising directions.
+Future studies may investigate rotating RBH and generalize the analysis to spinning test particles.
+Furthermore, the applicability of the proposed rational-number classification scheme should be tested in different background spacetimes to explore its validity and universality within broader theoretical frameworks.